AaltoSciComp/scicomp-docs/triton/apps/conda.rst

 When should you use conda?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you need basic Python packages, you can use pre-installed
+For many common use cases, you can use the pre-installed scientific
-``scicomp-python-env``-modules.
-See the :doc:`Python-page <python>` for
+computing modules.
+For example, see the :doc:`Python-page <python>` or
-more information.
+the :doc:`R-page <r>` for more information.

 You should use conda when you need to create your own custom environment.